 Margaret Luce

-Margaret (Peg) Luce is the Deputy Director of the Heliophysics Division in the Science Mission Directorate (SMD) at NASA Headquarters in Washington.
-The Heliophysics Division manages a fleet of missions throughout the solar system dedicated to studying the Sun, heliosphere, and planetary environments as elements of a single interconnected system.
+As of August 2025, Margaret (Peg) Luce is the Deputy Director of the Astrophysics Division in the Science Mission Directorate (SMD) at NASA Headquarters in Washington.
+The Astrophysics Division manages a fleet of world-class space observatories, state-of-the-art technologies, and a spirit of exploration that defines the American character, unlocking answers to humanity’s greatest questions—while delivering innovations that strengthen the nation’s economy, technology base, and global competitiveness.

-During her time in Heliophysics, Luce has led the charge to put more science in space by establishing a ride-share program to fly more spacecraft on varying rocket sizes resulting from the growing commercial launch market.
+Previously, Peg was Deputy Director of Heliophysics, where she led the charge to put more science in space by establishing a ride-share program to fly more spacecraft on varying rocket sizes resulting from the growing commercial launch market.
 At the same time, she has led the Heliophysics Division as it expanded its portfolio by leveraging the increasing availability of small spacecraft that are capable of flying in constellations to deliver multi-platform observations that are essential to understanding the science of space weather.

 During her tenure in Heliophysics Division leadership, which began in 2015, Luce served twice as the acting division director.
 She also served recently as the Acting Deputy Associate Administrator for Programs in SMD, where she was responsible for overseeing and assessing SMD’s multibillion-dollar portfolio of over 100 missions.